fbpx

 What is post-closing possession?

-Also called lease-back or rent-back, it's a contractual clause in which the buyer rents the home back to the seller, allowing the seller to stay in the property (for a specified period of time) after closing day.
+Also called lease-back or rent-back, it's a contractual clause in which the buyer rents the home back to the seller, allowing the seller to stay in the property for a specified period of time after closing day.

 While post-closing possession may seem like a win-win situation, it can spark a range of issues that buyers AND sellers should be aware of.
+Let's dig in.

 Here's what this post covers: